Exton Square Mall: 1990–2014: Additional anchors

+The entrance to the food court in March 2008.
+The food court was constructed in the late 1990s as part of a major renovation and expansion project.

 Groundbreaking for the expansion took place in December 1997.
 In 1998, the Zook House, which had served as the mall management office, was relocated to make way for the new Boscov's store.
 The expansion added three new anchor stores, a new food court, two parking garages, and a completed second level.
 The expanded mall was designed to reflect the agricultural heritage of Chester County.
-In addition to expanding the mall, The Rouse Company improved US 30 Bus. and PA 100 near the mall at a cost of $3 million.
-Boscov's, Sears, and the new food court opened in 1999.
-Construction concluded in May 2000 with the opening of JCPenney and 48 new stores; a grand reopening was held to commemorate this.
-The expansion of the mall cost $125 million.
-The number of stores in the Exton Square Mall increased from 95 to 150 and retail space expanded from 435000 sqft to 980000 sqft.
+In addition to expanding the mall, The Rouse Company improved US 30 Bus, and PA 100 near the mall at a cost of $3 million.
+Boscov's, Sears, and the new food court opened in September 1999.
+Construction concluded on May 3, 2000 with the opening of JCPenney and 48 new stores; a grand reopening was held to commemorate this.
+The expansion of the mall cost $125 million, and the number of stores in the mall increased from 95 to 150, and retail space expanded from 435000 sqft to 980000 sqft.
 The expansion turned the Exton Square Mall into the first regional mall in Chester County.

-In 2003, The Rouse Company sold the Exton Square Mall along with the Cherry Hill Mall, Echelon Mall, Moorestown Mall, Plymouth Meeting Mall, and The Gallery at Market East to PREIT for $548 million.
-In 2005, Federated Department Stores purchased May Department Stores, the owners of Strawbridge's, and planned to convert several Strawbridge's locations to Macy's, including the store at Exton Square Mall.
-Strawbridge's became Macy's in 2006.
+In 2003, The Rouse Co. sold the Exton Square Mall, along with the Cherry Hill Mall, Echelon Mall, Moorestown Mall, Plymouth Meeting Mall, and The Gallery at Market East to the Pennsylvania Real Estate Investment Trust (PREIT) for $548 million.

+In July 2005, Federated Department Stores announced that they would purchase May Department Stores, the owners of Strawbridge's, and planned to convert several Strawbridge's locations to Macy's, including the store at Exton Square Mall.
+This rebranding was completed in 2006.
 In January 2014, Main Line Health opened a 32000 sqft healthcare facility on the first floor.

+2014–2026: Decline and closure

 On January 15, 2014, it was announced that the JCPenney store would be closing as part of a plan to close 33 locations nationwide.
 With the closure of JCPenney, PREIT announced plans to reposition the Exton Square Mall.
-As part of the redevelopment, PREIT would take over the Kmart outparcel in 2016.
-On July 29, 2015, PREIT announced that they would demolish the Kmart outparcel and replace it with Whole Foods Market.
-Whole Foods Market opened on January 18, 2018.
-In addition, Round One Entertainment opened a bowling and entertainment center in the first floor of the former JCPenney on December 9, 2016.
-In 2017, the Sears Auto Center closed.
-On July 14, 2019, it was announced that the Sears store would also be closing.
-The store closed in September 2019.
-On May 13, 2021, a COVID-19 vaccination clinic opened in the former Sears building, which has since shut down.
+As part of the redevelopment, PREIT would take over the Kmart outparcel in 2016 and replace it with Whole Foods Market, which opened in 2018.
+In addition, the Japanese-based Round1 Bowling & Arcade opened on the first floor of the former JCPenney on December 9, 2016.

-On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
-The store closed on March 23, 2025.
-This left Boscov's as the last traditional department store.